 Should I ignore tantrums?

 Stay nearby but don't engage with the behavior itself.
-Full ignoring can feel abandoning to a dysregulated toddler; hovering and reasoning can escalate.
-The middle path — calm presence, fewer words — works best for most children.
+Full ignoring can feel abandoning to a dysregulated child; hovering and reasoning can escalate.
+The middle path of calm presence and fewer words works best for most children.

 Block calmly, hold the limit, and teach the alternative once they're calm.
 "I won't let you hit me.
 You can stomp your feet instead."
 Repeat for weeks; it lands eventually.